List of Sword Art Online characters: Sakuya

 She is the leader of the Sylph.
 During a meeting with the Cait Sith, she is attacked by Salamanders led by General Eugene.
 At the same moment, Kirito flies in to challenge the general to a duel.
-After Kirito wins the battle, she attempts to seduce him to join the Slyphs, but Leafa smothers their attempt, saying that she is accompanying him to the World Tree.
+After Kirito wins the battle, she attempts to seduce him to join the Sylphs, but Leafa smothers their attempt, saying that she is accompanying him to the World Tree.
 At the end of the arc, Lady Sakuya leads a combined force of Cait Sith and Sylph against the World Tree's Guardians in an attempt to aid Kirito with the battle.
 After Kirito reached the top of the World Tree, she ordered her forces to pull back.
 Sakuya is later seen with Alicia and Sylph warriors and a few Cait Sith flying towards New Aincrad.